-That’s why we at monday.com have put together this step-by-step tutorial to setting up the platform, customizing templates, and collaborating with your team.
+That’s why we at monday.com have put together this step-by-step tutorial for learning to navigate our software.
+We’ll walk through best practices for setting up the platform, customizing templates, and collaborating with your team.

 Getting started with monday.com

-Getting started with monday.com is super simple.
+Getting started with monday.com, regardless of the product you’ve chosen, is super simple.
 Follow these key steps and you’ll be set up in minutes.

 How do I set up a new monday.com board?

 So, you’ve created an account, and are eager to start organizing your workflows and reaping all the benefits of our platform.
 But where do you begin?

 We recommend you start by putting together your first monday.com board.
 Boards, are the primary building blocks of our workflows.
 They’re are made up of items, subitems, groups, and columns.
 Items can be clients, deals, meetings, purchases, and more.
 Each item on the board will track one instance.